- Business and Employment»

 - Employment & Jobs

-Key Steps in Preparing for an International Job
+8 Key Tips in Preparing for an International Job

 How to prepare for an International Job

 Today, somehow, the folks at the sharp end book their own flights and look for their own accommodation.
-And if you work for yourself, you'll be booking flights on the way to the airport and cell phoning a hotel at the airport!
+And if you work for yourself, you'll be booking flights on the way to the airport and cell phoning a hotel as well.

 1. Get a Signed Contract

 A signed contract.
 Don't leave home without it!
 Unless you are in sales, travelling on speculation is not smart.
 You need to have a legal paper in your possession stating clearly the work to be done, the resources provided and the remuneration for the work including allowances and other benefits.

 Maybe, you are very trusting.
 But imagine yourself spending thousands of dollars to go to this assignment and find out when you arrive there that you don't have it.
 And because there is no contract, they are not legally bound to pay your expenses.
 So you are out of job and out of pocket as well.